-The number plates on wood poles shall be mounted above the anti-climbing device, and immediately below the safety sign.
+The number plates on wood poles shall be mounted above any anti-climbing devices, and immediately below the safety sign.
 For details on the approved number plate see drawing number 1091010228 Sheet 3 or Y003X3506.

 EHV Double Circuit Tower lines